ephremta/CI-CD-redash-on-eks/README.md

-# CI/CD for Redash on Amazon EKS
+# CI-CD for Redash on Amazon EKS

 Deploy Redash on an Amazon EKS environment using GitHub CI/CD.
 This guide assumes you have already set up an AWS EKS cluster and an RDS instance.
 Additionally, you need to configure a Redis server within the EKS cluster and establish a policy or role allowing access to RDS database services from EKS.